App code signing process in iOS and iPadOS

 Developers can sign their apps through certificate validation (through the Apple Developer Program).
 They can also embed frameworks inside their apps and have that code validated with an Apple-issued certificate (through a team identifier string).

 Certificate validation: To develop and install apps in iOS or iPadOS devices, developers must register with Apple and join the Apple Developer Program.
 The real-world identity of each developer, whether an individual or a business, is verified by Apple before their certificate is issued.
-This certificate enables developers to sign apps and submit them to the App Store for distribution.
+This certificate allows developers to sign apps and submit them to the App Store for distribution.
 As a result, all apps in the App Store have been submitted by an identifiable person or organization, serving as a deterrent to the creation of malicious apps.
-They have also been reviewed by Apple to ensure they generally operate as described and don’t contain obvious bugs or other notable problems.
+They have also been reviewed by Apple to help ensure they generally operate as described and don’t contain obvious bugs or other notable problems.
 In addition to the technology already discussed, this curation process gives users confidence in the quality of the apps they buy.

 Code signature validation: iOS and iPadOS allow developers to embed frameworks inside of their apps, which can be used by the app itself or by extensions embedded within the app.
 To protect the system and other apps from loading third-party code inside of their address space, the system performs a code signature validation of all the dynamic libraries that a process links against at launch time.
 This verification is accomplished through the team identifier (Team ID), which is extracted from an Apple-issued certificate.
 A team identifier is a 10-character alphanumeric string—for example, 1A2B3C4D5F.
 A program may link against any platform library that ships with the system or any library with the same team identifier in its code signature as the main executable.
 Since the executables shipping as part of the system don’t have a team identifier, they can only link against libraries that ship with the system itself.

-Verifying enterprise apps
+Verifying proprietary in-house apps